sagamusix/JDTools/readme.md

 # Version History

+## v0.14 (2022-09-05)

+- List all patches in BIN / SVD / SVZ files if there's more than 64 of them.
+- The text output now refers to patches by their source index, not the destination index.
+So when converting e.g. from SVD format to SYX, the text output will list patches A11...D88 instead of going through I11...I88 four times in a row.

 ## v0.13 (2022-09-03)

 - Converting to SVD format now allows to specify an optional parameter to specify the destination position of the patches, so that e.g. bank A can be preserved and converted patches are written to bank B instead.